 Except for the nightclubs, there are some fantastic festivals and theatres there – it is full of events, especially in the summer!
 Here are some of them, just to name a few – Jazz Festival, Fireworks Festival, Piknic Électronik – you name it, they have it!

 How to get from the airport to Montreal city

 Nothing can be easier!
-Montréal Trudeau International Airport (YUL) is just 7 km away from downtown Montreal and there are different means of transportation available.
+Montréal Trudeau International Airport (YUL) is just 7 km away from downtown Montreal and there are different means of transportation available you can choose from to get there.
 I took an Uber from the airport and it was one of the easiest transits I have ever had!

 Throughout all my posts I always recommend using an Uber or a local alternative if Uber is banned in the country.
 Uber is completely legal in Canada and you can use it with no problem.
-Moreover, Uber has a special waiting area, so there is no chance to get lost, you will know exactly where your taxi will arrive too, without any confusions (and the Wi-Fi works there too you will see when the taxi arrives!).
+Moreover, Uber has a special waiting area, so there is no chance you will get lost; you will know exactly where your taxi will arrive, without any confusion (and the Wi-Fi works there, too; you will see when the taxi arrives!).

 NOTE: If you are returning from the city and you have a day/week transportation pass, you do NOT need to buy the ticket.

 Sim cards in Canada (buy a pre-paid sim card in Montreal)